blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 - Review approach to handling event metadata, ensure its compatible.
 - Copy and modify any parts of the main package test suite that can give more end to end coverage.
+- Find a way to run the test suite twice, one with read consistency mode on to give us coverage for changes that might break compatibility with read consistency.

 ## Should I use DynamoDB?